 While most of the medium-size and large-scale enterprises incorporate written employment contracts for their employees, these contracts are not legally mandatory.
 However, the Basic Conditions of Employment Act requires employers to provide employees with specific written information after their hiring.
 An employer must maintain this information for 3 years.

-Fixed-term contracts are possible between employers and employees and can extend according to the needs of workers and an employer.
+Fixed-term contracts are possible between employers and employees and can extend according to the needs of workers and the employer.
 Employers can demand new workers to serve probationary periods, which is typically 3 months.
 The Labour Relations Act stipulates that employers should not use probationary periods to deny permanent status to workers, for example, by regularly firing workers after the probation period is over and hiring new workers.

 Employers can use part-time workers freely unless a collective bargaining agreement prevents them from doing so.
 Employees whose total work hours are less than 24 hours per month do not qualify for protection by statutes mandating minimum working conditions.